Report Summary

 Online performance

-Online sales growth rose by xx% year-on-year (value, non-seasonally adjusted) in October, compared with a xx% rise in the same month last year.
+Online sales growth fell by xx% year-on-year (value, non-seasonally adjusted) in November, compared with a xx% rise in the same month last year.

-Average weekly online sales totalled £xx, the highest since December 2023, as consumers increasingly turned to online shopping to make purchases.
+Average weekly online sales totalled £xx, the highest since November 2023.

 Take out a FREE 30 day membership trial to read the full report.